 This helps define which areas of the toolbar are empty and will allow dragging the window.

-Another change affecting controls is a new large size used by the unified toolbar style.
+Another change affecting controls is the new large size used by the unified toolbar style.

 Because of this new control size, you may find some of your buttons to have clipping on one or more sides.